Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 Each software project presented here helps to reinforce the others, creating an infrastructure and toolset for people to engage in agorism while protecting their privacy and anonymity.
 Each project listed will be built in the order presented here.

 ### Time Tracking<a name="timeTracking"></a>
 The time tracking app at [ovn.psfoundation.cash](https://ovn.psfoundation.cash) is used by contributors to track time spent on Foundation projects.
-This logged time can then be reimbursed with PSF tokens.
+This logged time can then be rewarded with PSF tokens.
 This time-tracking app allows the Permissionless Software Foundation to be an [Open Value Network](https://wiki.p2pfoundation.net/Open_Value_Network).
 The source code for the app has two parts:
 - [The front end user interface](https://github.com/Permissionless-Software-Foundation/time-tracking-front-end)
 - [The back end REST API](https://github.com/Permissionless-Software-Foundation/time-tracking-api)